This 600-Square-Foot Florida Beach Cottage is a Tiny Slice of Paradise

 Create a Porch that Rocks

-Crowell packed the home's covered porches with creature comforts, including a powder-coated aluminum swing and rocking chairs in seawater blue, plus a six-seat dining table made in the USA mostly from recycled milk jugs (Loll Designs; dwr.com).
+Crowell packed the home's covered porches with creature comforts, including a powder-coated aluminum swing and rocking chairs in seawater blue, plus a six-seat dining table by Loll Designs that's made in the USA mostly from recycled milk jugs.
 An outdoor shower, which came with the house, makes a handy place to wash the sand from your toes after a fun day at the beach.